Cacao vs. Cocoa: What's The Difference?

 Why Raw Cacao is Better

 - Good source of tryptophan.
-Tryptophan is an essential amino acid that is used by the body to produce serotonin (tryptophan is a precursor to serotonin).
+Tryptophan is an essential amino acid that is used by the body to produce serotonin (in other words, tryptophan is a precursor to serotonin).
 Serotonin is a neurotransmitter that is involved in many bodily functions, including circadian rhythm, nausea, appetite, mood, memory, breathing, cognition, and many others.
 Tryptophan levels decrease with processing techniques, such as roasting and alkalization.

 Why does this matter?